Updated in July 2018.

 - have many quality links from local websites

-- last but certainly not least, attain quality citations
+- last but certainly not least, attain quality local citations

 First, a citation is a mention of your business name on the internet.
 It doesn’t even have to be a link.
 The best citations are ones that contain your business name PLUS phone numbers, business addresses, and even a website link.
 Example: